zanders3/zanders3.github.com/source/_posts/Dungeon-Heart.md

 Dungeon Heart was a game made in 48 hours with the [Alex Trowers](http://alextrowers.blogspot.co.uk/) and [Leanne Bayley](http://huhjustablog.blogspot.co.uk/) as part of the 2013 [http://globalgamejam.org/](Global Game Jam) game jamming competition.
 We even managed to get a good 7 hours sleep and got the game we planned to make finished on time!

+Since we used Unity you can [play the full game here](/dungeonheart)!

 ![The Title Screen](/2013/01/27/Dungeon-Heart/screen2.png)

 The theme was 'Heartbeats' so naturally as big fans (and for some of us ex-employees) of Bullfrog we made a Dungeon Keeper clone, since Dungeon Keeper has a heart in the middle.
 The game was built with the Unity Game Engine using C#.
 I find Unity one of the easiest game engines to use, and it is the perfect tool for prototyping and game jamming.